 Revenues.
-Operating revenues from our Slots Division principally represent revenues collected from our slot machines before prize payouts.
+Operating revenues from our Slots Division principally represent revenues collected from our slot machines after prize payouts.
 Operating revenues also include the revenues from the Sportium sports betting joint venture.
-Operating revenues increased 0.8% from €706.7 million in 2011 to €712.5 million in 2012.
-Net operating revenues from our Slots Division represent operating revenues after bingo prizes and variable rent payments made to site owners.
-Net operating revenues increased 4.7% from €476.2 million in the year ended December 31, 2011 to €498.6 million in the year ended December 31, 2012.
+Operating revenues increased 2.8% from €711.6 million in 2012 to €731.3 million in 2013.
+Net operating revenues from our Slots Division represent operating revenues after variable rent payments made to site owners.
+Net operating revenues increased 4.4% from €498.6 million in 2012 to €520.5 million in 2013.

-In Spain, net operating revenues decreased by 0.4% in 2012 as compared to 2011, principally due to the negative effects of the smoking ban in Spain and of the economic downturn.
-The number of slot machines decreased marginally as a result of our strategy to increase the quality of our slots portfolio through the disposal of underperforming slot machines and sites and the pursuit of highly-selective acquisitions.
-Average revenues per unit increased in 2012 as compared to 2011.
-We had 20,813 slot machines in operation in Spain as of December 31, 2012 compared to 22,310 units as of December 31, 2011.
+In Spain, net operating revenues increased by 5.5% in 2013 as compared to 2012 primarily due to the acquisition in July 2013 of seven small slot route operator companies that operate approximately 4,500 slot machines.
+The effects of the acquisition in Spain offset the impact of the discontinuation of underperforming slot machines as well as the effects of the recent economic downturn and smoking ban in Spain.
+Average revenues per unit increased in 2013 as compared to 2012.
+We had 25,046 slot machines in operation in Spain as of December 31, 2013 compared to 20,813 units as of December 31, 2012.

-In Italy, net operating revenues increased 9.1% in 2012 as compared to 2011, primarily due to the steady growth and diversification of our operations in Italy through the addition of 561 VLTs and 419 AWP slot machines.
-As of December 31, 2012, in Italy we operated 10,413 slot machines and provided third-party interconnection services for an additional 4,141 slot machines, as compared to the operation of 9,994 slot machines and provision of interconnection services for 4,666 slot machines as of December 31, 2011.
-We have installed over 2,200 VLTs in Italy as of December 31, 2012, and expect to complete during 2013 the deployment of the entire 2,583 VLTs for which we have secured a license.
+In Italy, net operating revenues increased 3.5% in 2013 as compared to 2012, primarily due to the addition of VLTs and slot machines.
+As of December 31, 2013, in Italy we operated 10,867 slot machines and provided third-party interconnection services for an additional 3,706 slot machines, as compared to the operation of 10,413 slot machines and provision of interconnection services for 4,141 slot machines as of December 31, 2012.
+Our number of installed VLTs increased from over 2,200 terminals as of December 31, 2012 to 2,547 as of December 31, 2013.

 Costs and Expenses.
 Costs and expenses for our Slots Division principally include taxes on gaming activities, payments to sub-operators under participation agreements, personnel expenditures, depreciation, amortization and impairment expenses and external supplies and services expenses.

-Overall costs and expenses for our Slots Division increased by 5.3% to €465.0 million in 2012 as compared to €441.7 million in 2011.
-As a percentage of segment net operating revenues, costs and expenses were 93.3% in 2012 and 92.8% in 2011.
+Overall costs and expenses for our Slots Division increased by 12.8% to €524.4 million in 2013 as compared to €465.0 million in 2012.
 The key changes in the components of segment operating expenses are as follows: